proksee-project/proksee-cmd/docs/tutorial.md

 proksee assemble --help
 ```

-You should see a help message reported:
+If Proksee is installed correctly and the Conda environment activated correctly, you should see a help message reported:

 ```
 Usage: proksee assemble [OPTIONS] FORWARD [REVERSE]